-Beyond large asset-quality problems, we view business stability for San Marino's banks as being in need of strengthening.
+Beyond large asset-quality problems, we view business stability for San Marino's banks as in need of strengthening.
 Banks initially based their business models on San Marino's status as an offshore financial center.
-Although this was successful in the past, increased international cooperation to fight tax avoidance and money laundering, as well as tougher new domestic regulations, have resulted in the failure or merger of several weaker banks and almost all fiduciary companies, with the remaining banks forced to change their business models.
+Although this was successful in the past, increased international cooperation to fight tax avoidance and money laundering, as well as tougher new domestic regulations, have resulted in the failure or merger of several weaker banks and almost all financial-fiduciary companies, with the remaining banks forced to change their business models.
 Since 2021, the banking system has posted small profits in aggregate.
 That said, we believe that declining interest rates could exacerbate the banking sector's structural profitability issues, including limited revenue diversification and the high operating cost base.
 Even though the banking sector has contracted significantly over the past decade, it remains large and exposes the government to contingent fiscal risks, in our view.
-Total banking-system assets were estimated at about 2.3x GDP in 2023, compared with almost 7x in 2008.
+We estimate total banking-system assets were about 2.3x GDP in 2023, compared with almost 7x in 2008.

-Nonresident deposits are estimated to represent about 10% of total deposits, down from about 60% in 2008, after a fiscal amnesty granted by the Italian authorities in 2009-2010 contributed to about 45% of deposit outflows, mainly by nonresidents, over 2009-2019.
+Nonresident deposits now represent about 10% of total deposits in our estimate, down from about 60% in 2008, after a fiscal amnesty granted by the Italian authorities in 2009-2010 contributed to deposit outflows of about 45%, mainly by nonresidents, over 2009-2019.